-From an A-List blogger’s site (Colin Wright of Exile Lifestyle): I’ve been a big fan of the intellectualized approach these guys have been bringing to Minimalism.
+From a popular blogger’s site: I’ve been a big fan of the intellectualized approach these guys have been bringing to Minimalism.

 From an email: I am an undergraduate senior at a small college where I study Fine Art.
 I’d like to commend you on your blog and the broader look at how consumerism impacts the western world.
 I’m doing my thesis on consumerism before and after the economic crash of 2009.
 During my research, would you be willing to correspond with me about your own interest in a pared-down lifestyle?

-It’s interactions like these—all of which are incredibly flattering—that tell us that we have Great Quality Readers, and we get literally hundreds of similar comments via different mediums from similar great readers.
+It’s interactions like these that tell us that we have Great Quality Readers, and we get literally hundreds of similar comments via different mediums from similar great readers.

 But, we should note…